Ayan Kumar Bhunia

 outputs a writer-adapted model via single gradient step update, all during inference.
 We

-discover and leverage on the important insight that there exists few key characters per writer
+discover and leverage on the important insight that there exists few key characters per

 that exhibit relatively larger style discrepancies.
 For that, we additionally propose to